atomisthq/docs/docs/rug/rug-lifecycle.md

 ## Inception

-The easiest way to create a new Rug project is by using the `NewRugArchiveProject` generator via the bot or CLI.
+The easiest way to create a new Rug project is by using the `NewRugArchiveProject` generator via the Bot or CLI.
 Here, we'll show how to do it with the CLI.

 ```shell